Police powers to stop and search, enter private property and seize goods

-If the police have seized certain articles after a search, you have no right to make the police return the articles and there is no time limit on how long the police can hold them.
-If you want to enquire about retrieving articles from the police you should write to the Chief Constable to establish if the property is to be used in evidence.
+If the police have seized certain items of yours after a search, you have no right to make the police return them.
+If you want to ask about retrieving articles from the police you should write to the Chief Constable to establish if the property is to be used in evidence.
 If the property is to be used as evidence, the Procurator Fiscal is responsible for its disposal and the Fiscal will deal with enquiries concerning the property.

 You may be able to take legal action to get a court order for the article(s) to be returned but this would be a complex process, for which legal advice would be needed.

 Discrimination and complaining about how you were searched

 The police cannot stop and search you only because of your:

 - age.
 These are known as protected characteristics